chrisbobbe/jekyll-theme-prologue/README.md

 # How to Use

+There are two ways to get started:

-Fork this repository and create a branch named `gh-pages`, then start editing the `_config.yml` file!
+1. Fork this repository.
+If you want to use [GitHub Pages](https://pages.github.com/), create a branch named `gh-pages`.

-For those unfamiliar with how Jekyll works, check out [jekyllrb.com](https://jekyllrb.com/) for all the details.
+2. Install the theme using the jekyll-theme-prologue gem.
+Instructions can be found [here](https://jekyllrb.com/docs/themes/#installing-a-theme).

+Your `_config.yml` file **must include the following line or it will not work**: `collections: [sections]`.
+An optional sample config called `_sample-config.yml` exists in this repository and ships with the gem for your convenience.
+If using the gem, run `open $(bundle show jekyll-theme-prologue)` to find this file, and move it to your project directory.
+It will do nothing until it's renamed `_config.yml` and sits in your project's root directory.

+Create a `_sections` folder in your project's root directory, or use the one in the GitHub repository, and start adding content there.

-All new sections should be added as html documents in the `_sections` folder.
-The following variables can be set with frontmatter:
+All new sections should be added as html or Markdown documents in the `_sections` folder.
+The following section variables can be set with frontmatter:
 - `title` (required)
-- `icon` (required; see [Font Awesome](http://fontawesome.io/icons/) for icon codes)
 - `order` (required; orders the sequence of sections on the page.
-The first section displays with banner.jpg.)
+Section 1 displays with banner.jpg)
+- `icon` (optional; see [Font Awesome](http://fontawesome.io/icons/) for icon codes)
-- `auto-header` (optional; "use-title" is default, "none" for no header, or custom header text)
+- `auto-header` (optional; "use-title" is default, "none" for no header, or custom header text in section headings)

-To set the banner image, replace `images/banner.jpg` with another image with the same filename.
+To set the banner image, replace `assets/images/banner.jpg` with another image with the same filename.
 Same for `avatar.jpg`.

 # Jekyll and the single-page view

-**This theme is designed to include all content on a single scrollable page.** That means that you don't need to use Jekyll's hardcoded support for `_pages` or `_posts`.
+**This theme is designed to include all content on a single scrollable page.** That means a few things are different from what you might expect.

+You don't need to use Jekyll's hardcoded support for `_pages` or `_posts`, and layouts aren't provided for them.
 Each section (intro, about me, etc.) is built from an html or Markdown document in the `_sections` folder with corresponding [frontmatter](https://jekyllrb.com/docs/frontmatter/).

 Since Jekyll does not support multiple layout-formatted content sections per page, this theme doesn't have a `section.html` layout in the `_layouts` folder.
-Instead, look for `_layouts/home.html` and `_includes/section.html`.
+If you're looking to customize the templates, go to `_layouts/home.html` and `_includes/section.html`.

 There shouldn't be a need to set `permalink` in frontmatter because all content appears on the same page.
-In fact, to prevent visitors from requesting individual un-styled html files from `_sections` (i.e., by typing `/_sections/about-me.html` into the address bar), you can delete this directory from `_site` (**NOT** from your project's root directory please!!) after building. `_site/index.html` is the only html file you need in your built site, since everything is combined there.

 # Added Features